 How to support my work:

-My efforts are at no cost to you and I would like to keep it that way.
-You have to look at ads on this website, listen to them on my podcast and YouTube content.
+My efforts are at no cost to you, and I would like to keep it that way.
+You have to look at ads on this website and listen to them on my podcast and YouTube content.
 Thanks for bearing with me.
-You could also support my work by clicking on my Amazon Affiliate links prior to ordering things off of Amazon.
+You could also support my work by clicking on my Amazon Affiliate links before ordering things from Amazon.

-For example, if you want to learn more about Mechanical Ventilation, I recommend starting off with The Ventilator Book by Will Owens.
-If you click on that link, a window for Amazon will open up and I will earn between a 1-3% commission at no expense to you.
-The fun thing is that if you order anything else on Amazon, I will earn that amount off of your shopping cart even if you do not purchase the book.
+For example, if you want to learn more about Mechanical Ventilation, I recommend starting with The Ventilator Book by Will Owens.
+If you click on that link, a window for Amazon will open up, and I will earn a 1-3% commission at no expense.
+If you order anything else on Amazon, I will earn that amount from your shopping cart even if you do not purchase the book.
 Pretty cool, right?
 In 2020, Amazon Affiliates helped me pay for the hosting of my website, LLC fees, and Netflix.

 Disclaimer

-Although great care has been taken to ensure that the information in this post is accurate, eddyjoe, LLC shall not be held responsible or in any way liable for the continued accuracy of the information, or for any errors, omissions or inaccuracies, or for any consequences arising therefrom.
+Although great care has been taken to ensure that the information in this post is accurate, eddyjoe, LLC shall not be held responsible or in any way liable for the continued accuracy of the information, or for any errors, omissions, or inaccuracies, or any consequences arising from there.